Speaker cables: do they make a difference?

 In addition to this, myths are kept alive by some "smart" audiophile journalists with "huge" background knowledge.
 Looking for properties in a cable like "dynamics", or a "tone character" shows very strong ignorance in this field.
 Audiophile cable tests over the net are mostly nothing but disguised advertisements.

 Of course, cables do make a difference, but the reason for the difference is not their exotic structure or the choice of an exotic material.
 The only difference what people can hear is caused by the resistance of the cable.
 And don't forget that the speaker's voice coil contains several meters long conventional copper wire.
-Not to mention the transformer wire in the amplifier...
+Not to mention the wires in the amplifier...

 There are some very crazy ideas: cable "break in", copper wire demagnetization, directional speaker cables...